 Our law firm prefers to meet people in person, if possible.
-We like to get you in to one of our two law offices in Charlotte, NC or in Rock Hill, South Carolina, as soon as possible for several reasons:
+We like to get you into our law office in Charlotte, NC as soon as possible for several reasons:

 - Once an attorney-client relationship is established with our law firm and defense lawyers, you can tell law enforcement these four important words: “Please call my lawyer”

 - It’s extremely important IMMEDIATELY gather evidence before it gets lost or disappears

 - Scene can change due to weather conditions or cleaning

 - In Charlotte, the Charlotte-Mecklenburg Police Department destroys or otherwise “records over” video evidence collected at “intersection cameras” sometimes within 10 days